insomnimus/fsgc/readme.md

 `fsgc [path/to/config]`

-You don't have to specify the config file location from the command line, you can just set `FSGC_CONFIG_PATH` env variable to the full path of your onfig file.
+You don't have to specify the config file location from the command line, you can just set `FSGC_CONFIG_PATH` env variable to the full path of your config file.

->>>
 If you don't specify a config file either from the command line or from your env, these locations will be assumed:

 -	On Windows: `C:\programdata\fsgc.toml`